cedadev/ceda-div-hugo-hinode/content/news/updates/2002/2002-04-20-badc-launches-great-new-look.md

-In July 2001, a [user survey](2001_websurvey_result.html) was sent by email to all BADC users to sollicitate feedback about the BADC website and services provided online.
+In July 2001, a user survey was sent by email to all BADC users to solicit feedback about the BADC website and services provided online.